Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 ### delete.ps1

-What this script does
+What this script does:

-1. Deletes the resource group indicated in the `config.json` file
+1. Deletes the resource group indicated in the `config.json` file.

-Requirements
+Requirements:

-- `setup.ps1` executed beforehand
+- `setup.ps1` executed beforehand.
 - The following fields must be filled in the `config.json` file:
   - `ResourceGroup`

-Run
+Run:

 ```powershell
 .\delete.ps1